 Jump to:

-My Homemade Corn Tortillas are anything but.
-You'll need only 3 ingredients, and their flavor is just out of this world.
+My Homemade Corn Tortillas are too good not to try.
+You'll need only 3 ingredients, and the flavor is just out of this world.
 Everything a good corn tortilla should be.

-They're also so easy to make and they super foldable.
-You can roll them without cracking and fill them with your favorite taco meat situation or use them in your next batch of enchiladas.
-Leftovers can even be fried and made into chips or tostadas!
+They're also so easy to make and they super pliable.
+You can roll them without cracking and fill them with your favorite taco meat situation or use them in your next batch of chicken enchiladas.
+Leftovers can even be fried and made into chips for dunking into pico de gallo or tostadas smothered with queso fundido!

 - Masa harina - Make sure you're buying masa and not cornmeal or American corn flour.
 There is a difference.
 The ingredients need to include nixtamalized corn and hydrated lime.